cdl-geneseo/geneseo-dictionary/W/Whale-Tail.md

 # Whale Tail

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-U-Z

-Bibliographies and Study Guides : Whale Tail

 Created by  Unknown User (kmh28), last modified on Dec 01, 2008

 (noun) Refers to a thong hanging out over jeans; (mostly) pertains to women.
 Derives from the shape of the thong; looks like a whale's tail sticking out of the water.